Platform End - Back Issues

 A:

 Manfred, can we talk about your recently released work, the beautiful Plains Music album.
-The album is strongly influenced by the traditional music of the North American Indians, how did you become interested in that?
+The album is strongly influenced by the traditional music of the North American Indians, how did you

 M: